[Linux Commands] Cool Commands [Mini Usage Examples]

 Infrastructure Wasshoi Man

-It's been nine years since I started thinking about switching from glasses to contact lenses.
+It's been nine years since I started debating whether to switch from glasses to contact lenses.